cardiffnlp/tweeteval/README.md

 | LSTM      | 1     | 2       | 3    | 4     | 5         | 6         | 7      | 8   | - |
 | SVM      | 1     | 2       | 3    | 4     | 5         | 6         | 7      | 8   | - |

+If you would like to have your results added to the leaderboard you can either submit a pull request or send an email to any of the paper authors.
+Please also submit a reference to a paper describing the model.

 # Evaluating your system